21. ON CHRISTIANITY

 Angelo describes how the Pope summoned French Spirituals to the Papal court at Avignon in 1317.
 They journeyed north from Narbonne and Beziers.
 John XXII dismissed their complaints, ordering the Inquisition to imprison them.
 The possession of granaries and vineyards was not an argument appealing to curia capitalism.
 Although many prisoners survived, via the expedient of relinquishing resistance in the face of torture, their movement in France was soon eliminated by the iron hand of ecclesiastical stategy.

 At this time, Pope John XXII excommunicated Angelo.
 The Italian Spiritual was placed in custody.
 He wrote a defence, identifying himself as a Franciscan.
 The Pope refused this credential, classifying Angelo as a Celestine hermit.
 The victim of discrimination resorted to a memorable tactic.
-In 1318 he fled to Central Italy, and took charge of a congregation dissolved by the Pope.
+In 1318 he fled to Central Italy, assuming leadership of a congregation dissolved by the Pope.
 Angelo boldly founded the Fraticelli, an independent Franciscan Order.

 Angelo achieved "a remarkably life-like portrait of Pope John XXII."
 This is provided in his Chronicle of the Seven Tribulations.
 As an eyewitness to events at Avignon in 1317, Angelo hints that the Pope was influenced by misinformation from the Franciscan leadership (including the Minister General Michael of Cesena).
 This occurred when the Pope consigned Spirituals to the menacing Franciscan Inquisitor Michael Lemoine.
 John XXII was persuaded in this direction by an eminent Franciscan, namely Bonagrazia of Bergamo.
 See Patrick Nold, "Two Views of of John XXII as a Heretical Pope," in Michael F. Cusato and G. Geltner, eds., Defenders and Critics of Franciscan Life (Leiden: Brill 2009).